vinodya/MySQLOperations/README.md

 # MySQLOperations
-Insert, Delete, Update, View Operations
+Insert, Delete, Update, View Operations used to insert delete update view data in mysql.